Tips for hiking in winter

 Wearing multiple layers

 The first tip concerning warmth is a no-brainer: wear extra layers!
 I get cold quite quickly, so for winter hikes I usually start with a base layer.
 This can be a t-shirt with either short or long sleeves.
 The most important feature of the base layer is that it absorbs sweat, so the moisture doesn’t stick to your skin to cool you down when you take a break from walking.
 Cotton is a good fabric for soaking up some sweat, unlike nylon and polyester.
 Next up, I pick one of my thick jumpers.
 You can choose to wear an insulated hiking jumper, but a normal one will be fine, too.
 The fabric doesn’t matter too much in my experience.
-On top, I wear a double jacket: it has a warm inner layer, and a waterproof layer on the outside.
-These two layers can be detached and worn seperately.
-But as long as your jacket keeps you both warm and dry, you’ll be fine.

-In terms of trousers, I typically only wear leggings.
-When I’m expecting rain, I might bring an extra waterproof layer with me.
-What’s more important in my opinion are gloves and a hat.
-When the temperatures are really low, you can even opt for two pairs of gloves: thin running ones, and thick ones that are snow-proof.
+Most important in my opinion are gloves and a hat.
+When temperatures are really low, you can even opt for two pairs of gloves: thin running ones and thick ones that are snow-proof.
 In terms of shoes, make sure they are waterproof!
 If you are in doubt whether your hiking boots are fully waterproof or if your feet often get cold, try putting plastic bags over your socks as you put your shoes on.
-Another thing you really shouldn’t forget to bring is a rain cover for your rucksack.
+Another thing you really shouldn’t forget when hiking in winter is to bring a rain cover for your bag.

 During the hike